For People Who Cannot Read the Pictures

 Taking the bookbinders in this catalogue as representative of professional bookbinders as a whole, those engaged in the craft—ignoring the purely self-taught—seem to have arrived at their vocation from either: 1) technical colleges or polytechnics, 2) art/design (arts & crafts) schools, or 3) the trade.
 Edgar Mansfield, in his Introduction, describes Ivor Robinson as ‘virtually unique in the present day British bookbinding scene’ as he served, as few of his contemporaries have, an apprenticeship in a miscellaneous bindery.
 The majority who would be described as (or describe themselves as) ‘designer-bookbinders’ appear to belong to the former two groups.

 For British Bookbinding Today some of the bookbinders chose to discuss the specific binding they had completed—possibly the original request—but many, instead, took the opportunity to talk more generally about bookbinding and bookbinding design; statements range from a few lines to several paragraphs.
 It reads like a hidden dialogue, a back-and-forth discussion between them.
 I'm sure Duval and Hamilton were aware of this when preparing the text.
 Perhaps behind the careful words there is real ideological disagreement, I don't know.
-Either way, it's interesting to read how different bookbinders approach their work.
+Either way, it is interesting to read how different bookbinders approach their work.

 There appears to be two schools of criticism in binding – those who admire virtuoso skill and others who have regard also for the concept.